NBDC: MAC Project

 Special Announcement

-We are pleased to announce that during the Pulaski Day celebration at the Polish American Museum of America on March 6, 2023 the legislator sponsors of the HB5581, representatives of the PMA, and the Polish American Chamber of Commerce (PACC) helped officially unveil the Polish Heritage Corridor signs, which were placed by the Illinois Department of Transportation (IDOT) at both ends of the corridor Milwaukee Avenue Corridor, which stretches from West Town to Niles.
+We were pleased that during the Pulaski Day celebration at the Polish American Museum of America on March 6, 2023 the legislator sponsors of the HB5581, representatives of the PMA, and the Polish American Chamber of Commerce (PACC) helped officially unveil the Polish Heritage Corridor signs, which were placed by the Illinois Department of Transportation (IDOT) at both ends of Milwaukee Avenue Corridor, which stretches from West Town to Niles.

 Read More